confidential-containers/trustee/rvps/README.md

 ## Architecture

-RVPS contains the following componants:
+RVPS contains the following components:

 - Pre-Processor : Pre-Processor contains a set of Wares (like Middleware).
 The Wares can process the input Message and then deliver it to the Extractors.